Bookmark and Share

 Next: Local Production, Local Consumption

-Thicke believes milk cows are meant to eat primarily forages, not grains, such as corn, that are fed to cows at conventional dairies.
-Radiance milk cows eat grasses, chicory, clover, and alfalfa, along with some barley and soybeans for protein.
+Thicke believes cows are meant to eat primarily forages, not grains, such as corn, that are fed to cows at conventional dairies.
+Radiance cows eat grasses, chicory, clover, and alfalfa, along with some barley and soybeans for protein.
 All feeds are organic, which is required for organic certification.

 Thicke previously used corn as feed, but stopped due to increasing concerns about contamination from genetically engineered corn grown in the area.
 He sees problems with transgenic crops.
 "I think they will fail because we don't have a deep enough knowledge about DNA in an ecological context," he says.